• Skip to primary navigation

 Not a fan of matcha?
 Check out this Chocolate Mochi recipe!

-📘 What is Mochi
+📘 What Is Mochi

 Mochi is a Japanese sweet that consists of a chewy rice cake filled with a sweet filling.
 It is often filled with red bean paste, black sesame, fruits, or ganaches.